 Cote d'Ivoire: Ivory Coast

-The French pronounced the land along Africa's coast as Cote d'Ivoire, "Ivory Coast," in 1893, although the Portuguese's same name was Costa Do Marfim.
+The French pronounced the land along Africa's coast as Cote d'Ivoire, "Ivory Coast," in 1893, and the Portuguese's name was Costa Do Marfim, which has the same meaning.
 But the country already had a name: Guiné de Cabo Verde, or Upper Guinea.